PROxZIMA/DarkSpider/README.md

 ```

 ## Testing:
-Test cases must be updated as we don't want any unexpected exception to pop-up in-between long runs.
+- Test cases must be updated as we don't want any unexpected exception to pop-up in-between long runs.

-Before creating a PR make sure to run all the test cases.
+- Before creating a PR make sure to run all the test cases.

 ```bash
 $ python3 -m unittest -b
 ```
-or a module specific test cases using
+- Or a module specific test cases using

 ```bash
 $ python3 -m unittest modules.tests.test_crawler -b